 There may be employment provisions which are not strictly required by the EU Framework directive or other EU law.
-However in practice the courts seem to apply see all employment provisions as affected by EU law, for example when applying the definition of ‘disability’ in according with EU court judgments.
-I have not seen the courts dissecting how far a particular employment claim (eg discrimimination arising from disability within s.15?) is required by EU law, and applying a more limited definition of ‘disability’ (without EU court judgments) to aspects of the claim not required by EU law.
+However in practice the courts seem to see all employment provisions as affected by EU law, for example when applying the definition of ‘disability’ in according with EU court judgments.
+I have not seen the courts dissecting how far a particular employment claim (eg discrimination arising from disability within s.15?) is required by EU law, and applying a more limited definition of ‘disability’ (without EU court judgments) to aspects of the claim not required by EU law.

 I will not go into where the boundaries of the employment provisions lie.
 Eg professional exams may fall within EU law.

 In a claim against a service provider, even at present the court will probably not apply the EU definition of disability.
 For example in the employment case of Banaszczyk v Booker (bailii.org) the EAT made the point that the Equality Act definition of disability and the guidance go beyond the field of employment and occupation.
 However “in that field” (employment and occupation) it is established law that the definition of ‘disability’ must be applied in a way which gives effect to Framework Employment Directive.

 After Brexit, claims against service providers and other types of non-employment claims under the Equality Act should not normally be ‘retained EU law’.
 This will mean the s.6(3) provisions on applying pre-Brexit case law will not apply.

 One possible exception is services from ‘information society service providers’ (see eg Services: Connection with Britain>Information Society Services).

 There are important current links on Where we are above.
 Also

 - Our Brexit Work – Equality and Human Rights Commission;